sheenamt/msings/README.rst

 2. ref_fasta : fasta file alignment was created with - in other words, your reference genome.
 Must be indexed for use with samtools program (see below).
 Please note that both your reference genome and bed files MUST follow the convention that chromosomes are numbered numerically or with "X" or "Y".
 Other conventions (such as those bearing a "chr" prefix) are not supported.

 3. msi_bed : MSI bed file (see example under "doc/mSINGS_TCGA.bed") - specifies the locations of the microsatellite tracts of interest.
-NOTE:  must be sorted numerically and must not have a header line (see below), and must follow identical chromosome naming conventions as the reference genome.
+In order to be compatible with the genomic coordinate systems used by samtools mpileup, the coordinates of microsatellite tracts in bed file should start at the position before the first base in the tract.
+NOTE:  must be sorted numerically and must not have a header line (see below), must be 0 indexed, and must follow identical chromosome naming conventions as the reference genome.

 4. msi_baseline : MSI baseline file (see example under "doc/mSINGS_TCGA.baseline")  - describes the average and standard deviation of the number of expected signal peaks at each locus, as calculated from an MSI negative population (blood samples or MSI negative tumors).
 User generates this file with msi create_baseline script (see below).  **IMPORTANT NOTE**:  Baseline statistics vary markedly from assay-to-assay and lab-to-lab.
 It is **CRITICAL** that you prepare a baseline file that is specific for your analytic process, and for which data have been generated using the same protocols.